wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 ## seitanic saucery

 A common concern with eating more plant-rich is that it’d be hard to get sufficient protein, or that you’d just be eating all tofu all the time.
 But tofu isn’t the only meat-alternative protein option.
 Wheat gluten, also known as seitan, can be upwards of 80% protein by calories.

-And depending on how you cook them, their texture can be remarkably similar to meat.
-In fact, it's thought to have originated in ancient China as a meat substitute for Buddhists.
+Depending on how you cook them, their texture can be remarkably similar to meat.
+As a matter of fact, there's a longstanding tradition of using seitan to make mock meats in [Chinese cuisine](https://theplantbasedwok.com/){:target="_blank"} rooted in Buddhism.

 Here we have shallow fried gluten puffs with a kung pao inspired glaze, served with roasted peanuts, bell peppers, and mangos, garnished with sesame and nutritional yeast.
 Accompanying it is a house recipe mala chili crisp for an optional kick.